tencentyun/intlcloud-documents/yehe_doc/域名与网站/SSL 证书/购买指南/购买流程_intl_en.md

 <tr>
 <td>Multi-domain name</td>
 <td>A single certificate can be bound to multiple domain names, subject to the maximum number of supported domain names displayed in the console.</td>
-<td><li>The prices of SecureSite multi-domain name certificates are calculated based on the number of domain names.</li><li>For GeoTrust, TrustAsia, GlobalSign, Wotrus, and DNSPod multi-domain name certificates, there are additional charges for domain names that exceed the default maximum number of domain names supported.</li></td>
+<td><li>The prices of SecureSite multi-domain name certificates are calculated based on the number of domain names.</li><li>For the GeoTrust, TrustAsia, GlobalSign, Wotrus, and DNSPod multi-domain name certificates, there are additional charges for the domain names that exceed the default maximum number of domain names supported.</li></td>
 </tr>
 <tr>
 <td>Wildcard domain name</td>